lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 ![](/uploads/screenshot-submit-bug-3.png)

 I'll never forget launch day when we amassed 1000 sign ups and well over 100 support tickets in the span of a few hours.
 I stayed up that night replying to every single one before I finally went to bed.
 I mean, there was no way I could ignore it.
-I am an inbox-zero fanatic.
+I am an inbox-zero fanatic and I also use my email as a To-Do list.
+My personal philosophy is that any emails that are not archived has an action waiting on me.

-Obviously this wasn't sustainable.
+Obviously, this wasn't sustainable.
 It was difficult to wake up every day to have my main inbox full of unread emails, especially with the Gmail message preview, it just felt like a constant reminder of all the things I've yet to do.

 ![](https://media.giphy.com/media/AaBhK3dHsk0XS/giphy.gif)

 And of course, I didn't want to add complexity (or money) to the situation by re-routing support emails to some third-party service or other inbox.
-Keeping it simple and relatively low-cost are always two important heuristics for me.
+Keeping it simple and relatively low-cost are always two important heuristics.

 ## Self-triage support tickets

-One of the best optimizations I've ever made is to have users triage their own support tickets.
+I knew I still wanted support tickets to come directly to my inbox, but I didn't need it necessarily in my main inbox.
+I realized seemingly much too late that I could just have users triage their own support tickets.
 All this required was the addition of a simple dropdown above the text area in the feedback box with the following options:

 1. Bug report
 2. Question